yuanliu1/yuanliu1.github.io/_pages/about.md

 {{ "[Our research](/research/) aims at developing quantum-information-science-inspired algorithms and framework to tackle long-lasting challenges in physical sciences and engineering, with a focus on quantum algorithms and simulation, hybrid continuous-discrete-variable quantum computing, and quantum engineering." | markdownify }}
         </p>
         <p>
-            {{ "We are always looking for motivated students and scholars to join us to explore the exciting frontier of quantum information science and engineering!" | markdownify }}
+            {{ "We are always looking for motivated students and scholars to join us to explore the exciting quantum frontier!" | markdownify }}
         </p>
     </div>
 </div>